1weiho/next-sandbox/packages/next-sandbox/README.md

 ### `withSandbox(config: SandboxConfig)`

 - **functions**: An array of server actions with a unique `name` and an asynchronous `function`.
-- **enable** (optional): Boolean flag to enable/disable the sandbox UI (default is `true`).
-When set to `true`, it will call `notFound()` from `next/navigation`, directly responding with a 404 error.
-A practical use case is to add an `enable` check inside `withSandbox` to determine if the environment is in production, ensuring the sandbox UI is only available in development or staging environments.
+- **enable** (optional): Boolean flag to enable/disable the sandbox route (default is `true`).
+When set to `false`, it will call `notFound()` from `next/navigation`, directly responding with a 404 error.
+A practical use case is to add an `enable` check inside `withSandbox` to determine if the environment is in production, ensuring the sandbox route is only available in development or staging environments.
 For example:

 ```tsx
 import { withSandbox } from 'next-sandbox';